-Analysis and design of machine components and assemblies such as: couplings, bearings, springs, frames, gears, belts, etc. utilizing the principles of mechanics, kinematics, drafting and strength of materials.
+This course covers the analysis and design of machine components and assemblies such as couplings, bearings, springs, frames, gears, belts, etc. utilizing the principles of mechanics, kinematics, drafting and strength of materials.

-ENDS 2230Computer Graphics I3 creditsPrerequisites: ENDS 1141 & ENDS 1145
+ENDS 2230 Computer Graphics I 3 credits Prerequisites: ENDS 1141 & ENDS 1145

 An introductory course in computer assisted design techniques.
 The student will gain experience by solving problems in drafting utilizing an interactive CAD system.
-Continuing through Engineering Design 2230, students will extend their CAD competency by solving sophisticated drafting problems utilizing an interactive CAD system, applications, course demonstration and lecture, together with a hands-on component to complete 3-D modeling exercises.
+Continuing through the course, students will extend their CAD competency by solving sophisticated drafting problems utilizing an interactive CAD system, applications, course demonstration and lecture, together with a hands-on component to complete 3-D modeling exercises.